How To Start Prepping For When The SHTF

 The choices of the group drive the individuals within it to ignore any form of personal liability and thus take actions they would never consider alone.
 Greed, need and faith can also drive the human destructive tendency as often as not.

 Whatever the cause, the results are one of the challenges we face as a species.
-Being braced and armed (not just with weapons) for when other people cause you to need a backup plan is
+Being braced and armed (not just with weapons) for when other people cause you to need a backup plan is just common sense.

 - Terrorism- I feel this prospect needs little explanation.
 Attacks on groups of people by other individuals and groups, the intent and effect of which is to cause terror and destruction.
 Americans have seen it often enough in the news to at least be aware of the concept.